Trey Mancini Player Props: Cubs vs. Cardinals

 - Mancini is hitting .237 with 11 doubles, four home runs and 20 walks.

-- In 5.4% of his games this year, he has hit a home run, and 1.6% of his trips to the dish.
+- He has gone deep in 5.4% of his games this year, and 1.6% of his trips to the plate.

-- Mancini has an RBI in 18 of 74 games this season, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in three contests.
+- Mancini has had at least one RBI in 24.3% of his games this season (18 of 74), with more than one RBI five times (6.8%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored in 31.1% of his games this year, with two or more runs scored in 9.5%.
+- In 23 of 74 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.